 From 1946 until 1990, the daily life in Bulgaria was outwardly dominated by the socialist political system.
 A network of mass organization, controlled by the state and the Communist Party, attempted to penetrate every sphere of private life.
 The state sought to inculcate a new mode of thinking and manner of action based above all on the need for and benefit of social labor.
 Beneath the surface, however, daily life long has been dominated by a much older tradition and cultural legacy.
 For example, the Bulgarian family kept many of its traditional forms of organization.
 Many households consist of an extended family comprising parents and one of their married sons – usually the youngest – or daughters.

 Youth Working Actions Yugoslavia

 In 1946 Yugoslav government developed a concept to rebuild infrastructure devastated in the 2nd World War – Youth Working Actions.
 First Action was organized in the same year with a task to build 92 kilometres long railway section Brčko – Banovići (Bosnia).
 Section was built for seven months by 60000 young activists from all over Yugoslavia and 1000 young activists from other countries.
 Youth Working Actions were organized by the late 1960s/early 1970s.

-Our senior interviewee Zoki the Bodybuilder, when he was 18, took part in one Youth Working Actions and said that the experience shaped him as a person.
+Our senior interviewee Zoki the Bodybuilder from Serbia, when he was 18, took part in one Youth Working Actions and said that the experience shaped him as a person.